How to find the best liveaboard for scuba diving

 There's nothing more satisfying than immersing yourself in the deep blue sea below, slowly gliding through the water with all the other fish.
 We love the underwater world and did a lot of scuba diving during our big trip in Asia.

 The most common way to enjoy scuba diving is on day trips with a good tour company.
 However, as we progressed and became more experienced, we started to seek out liveaboard scuba diving experiences, which allow you to stay in the water for longer.
 One of our favourites was our liveaboard on the Samata yacht in the Komodo National Park, Indonesia.

 Based on our experiences, we've set out how to find the best liveaboard for scuba diving, including what to look for and suggestions for some of the best liveaboard destinations.
-In addition, check out this excellent article about the importance of diving with a sustainable liveaboard.

 Identifying the ideal boat for you

 Just like planning a dive, you will want to ensure the boat you're staying on will help you accomplish your vacation goals.
 You might be thinking, “Goals for a vacation…really?”
 But in all seriousness, you need to be clear as to whether you're going on a vacation to relax and get a gorgeous tan, or instead to see new things, amazing animals, master your underwater photography or admire sights that very few human eyes have captivated.

 Different boats and different locations will give you different opportunities to experience the perfect vacation, so the first thing you need to do is decide what you want to get out of your vacation, and then identify the ideal boat which will help you meet these goals.

 What sort of diving do you want to do?